Code-Institute-Submissions/first-milestone-project-10/README.md

 <p>HTML and CSS used to design the form and social media links used in the Code Institute CV/resumé tutorial was used with some stylistic changes.</p>

-<p>The HTML used in the navbar and form elements was found in the Bootstap documentation found [here](https://getbootstrap.com/docs/4.0/components/navbar/) and [here](https://getbootstrap.com/docs/4.0/components/carousel/) respectively.</p>
+<p>The HTML used in the navbar and form elements was found in the Bootstap documentation found
+<a href="https://getbootstrap.com/docs/4.0/components/navbar/">here</a> and <a href="https://getbootstrap.com/docs/4.0/components/carousel/">here</a>,
+respectively.</p>

-<p>The media query for ipads was found in a Stackoverflow thread found [here](https://stackoverflow.com/questions/41978487/correct-media-query-for-ipad-pro).</p>
+<p>The media query for ipads was found in a Stackoverflow thread found <a href="https://stackoverflow.com/questions/41978487/correct-media-query-for-ipad-pro">here</a>.</p>